GUIZERIX: Like Laurel, Vicksburg's revitalization is remarkable and ongoing - The Vicksburg Post

 Thanks to years of hard work of a few individuals and organizations, Vicksburg’s downtown area is not only meeting but also exceeding its potential when it comes to tourism.

-Much like Laurel, though, a drive in any direction from Washinton Street proves that the hard work has just begun.
+Much like Laurel, though, a drive in any direction from Washington Street proves that the hard work has just begun.
 There’s still so much untapped potential in our city — and so much excitement to see the many ways in which Vicksburg can evolve and improve as the world continues to reawaken.

 Letter to the Editor: Former Vicksburg Military Park superintendent speaks on park road solutions